 Additionally, Facebook looks for talented people who are considered to be builders, have diverse backgrounds, and fit into the culture.
 Business Insider goes into detail here.

-The number of interviews all depends on the person and the position in which they are applying for.
 According to an interview with Miranda Kalinowski, Facebook’s global head of recruiting, a candidate typically goes through four to five interviews before being hired, and the whole process can take about three months.
 All potential Facebook hires go through the same first three interviews.
-The following interviews depend on the position that you are applying for.
+Subsequent interviews depend on the position that you are applying for.

 A typical interview process will look something like this: